The Price of Progress: Price Performance and the Future of AI: How Fast Is Benchmark Price-Performance Improving?

 \paragraph{Regression samples.}

-In our main specification, we estimate the regression on the Pareto frontier.
+In our main specification, we estimate the regression for models that are on the Pareto frontier of price-performance at a given time.
 Specifically, we filter out models that are Pareto dominated by earlier models that have a better benchmark score and a lower price to run a given benchmark.
+We call models in this group \textbf{Pareto models}.
 This yields a more relevant sample, as economically-optimizing users will typically choose the cheapest model for a given performance level.
-In additional analyses, we also run the regression for all available models and compare the results.
+In additional analyses (see Table~\ref{tab:regression_results}), we also run the regression for all available models and compare the results.

 Finally, we also run separate regressions for open-weight models.
 Open-weight models can, in principle, be run and modified by anyone.
 We therefore expect that they will not be priced at a significant markup relative to the necessary GPU resources to run them.
 As a result, we argue that the trend in open-weight models more accurately measures technical progress rather than economic effects such as increased market pressure, and that the difference between our results for open-weight and proprietary models is (to some extent) informative about non-technological drivers of price changes, such as competition.